AdobeDocs/dev-site/src/pages/index.md

 ### Build engaging document experiences

 Develop modern document workflows with cloud-based APIs for embedded viewing and manipulation of PDFs.
 Provide a rich viewing experience and enable collaboration with Adobe PDF Embed API.
-Manipulate PDFs in any document workflow with Adobe PDF Services API.
+Manipulate PDFs in any document workflow with Adobe PDF Tools API.

 You can now integrate high performance APIs into any application with ease using over a dozen APIs.
 Convert PDFs for downstream data analysis.
 Or enable creation and customization of PDFs for reporting, publications, or contract workflows.